fahim-ahmed05/power-automate-dailystar-prothomalo-epaper2pdf/README.md

 - Edge Browser will show a popup to allow/deny ***Automatic downloads***.
 Allow it.
 - Downloaded ePaper PDFs are will be in `C:\ePaper\output` folder.
 - [Prothom Alo E-Paper to PDF Converter](https://github.com/fahim-ahmed05/prothomalo-epaper2pdf) script is being used to download Prothom Alo ePaper.
 If you see any changes to this repo, please delete `run.ps1` script before running the flow.

-## Support

-For any inquiries, feedback, or support related to this Power Automate Flow, please message in this [telegram group](https://t.me/+jTKFvw-_SXg0NzZl).

 ## Donate
 If you found this project helpful or useful, you can support my work by buying me a coffee.